ds2010/pyStoNED/README.md

 # StoNED-Python

-`StoNED-Python` project provides the python codes for estimating Convex Nonparametric Least Square (`CNLS`), Stochastic Nonparametric Envelopment of Data (`StoNED`), and their different variants.
+`StoNED-Python` project provides the python codes for estimating Convex Nonparametric Least Square (`CNLS`), Stochastic Nonparametric Envelopment of Data (`StoNED`), and other different ´StoNED`-related variants.
 It allows the user to estimate the CNLS/StoNED models in an open-access environment rather than in commercial software, e.g., GAMS, MATLAB.
 The `StoNED-Python` project is built based on the [PYOMO](http://www.pyomo.org/).

 # Installation